LGBT+ people in Singapore 'more fearful' after HIV data leak

 Singapore’s health ministry has apologized over the leak, saying it became aware in 2016 that U.S. citizen Mikhy Farrera Brochez was in possession of confidential information that appeared to be from the country’s HIV registry.

-Brochez was convicted in Singapore in 2017 on numerous drug-related and fraud offences, including lying to the authorities about his HIV-positive status.
+Brochez was convicted in Singapore in 2017 on numerous drug-related and fraud offenses, including lying to the authorities about his HIV-positive status.
 He was deported after serving a jail term.

 His boyfriend, a Singaporean doctor, had access to the country’s HIV registry for his work at a government unit.